-The 145km of new dual gauge track and 71km of upgraded track that makes up the Border to Gowrie project crosses the two local government areas of Goondiwindi and Toowoomba.
+The approximately 145km of new dual gauge track and approximately 71km of upgraded track that makes up the Border to Gowrie project crosses the two local government areas of Goondiwindi and Toowoomba.

 A two-kilometre-wide study area has progressed to the formal planning and approvals process, following a comprehensive study of four alternative routes.
 The towns of Millmerran, Brookstead and Pittsworth, and the Wellcamp-Charlton Industrial Precinct are located within this study area.

 In late 2019, the proposed project footprint was released, which identifies the area required for the construction and operation of the railway.
 The project footprint varies in width along the line to accommodate proposed changes to local roads, earthworks, access tracks, and construction material storage and production.

 Feedback from the local community and results from field studies have played a key role in determining the proposed footprint.
 Technical viability, safety, operational restrictions, constructability, environment, and community and property impacts have also been considered in determining the footprint.

 Current and upcoming field investigations

 |Location/s||Type of work||Timing||Contractor||What to expect|

 |NSW/Queensland border to Gowrie Junction||Water surveys||Ongoing||ARTC||Contacting landowners to better understand how water is collected and used on properties.|

 |South Western line, Millmerran branch line and tie in with the West Moreton line||Terrestrial ecology||Late February to late March 2021||Cardno||One or two vehicles with two people carrying out walk-throughs and visually inspecting and photographing sites.|

 |NSW/Queensland border to Gowrie Junction||Geotechnical investigations||Early May to end July 2021||Macquarie Geotech and ARTC||Two or more vehicles driving in the Queensland Rail corridor.|